weaviate/weaviate-io/developers/contributor-guide/current/weaviate-core/setup.md

 ```

 ### Without any modules, but with Grafana & Prometheus
 This setup is identical to the one above, but it uses Docker & Docker-compose to spin up Prometheus and Grafana instances.
-Those are pre-confiugred to scrape metrics from Weaviate.
+Those are pre-configured to scrape metrics from Weaviate.

 Using this setup, you can
 - access Weaviate on port `8080`